OwnYouLtd/.github/profile/code_of_conduct.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the TBD Open Source Governance Committee (GC) at
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the OwnYou Open Source Governance Committee (GC) at
 `nick@ownyou.io`.
 All complaints will be reviewed and investigated promptly and fairly.